Cross-selling: 10 ways to sell more to your customer

 7. On-product copy

-If you've ever absent-mindedly read the back of a shampoo bottle in the shower (who hasn't?), you may recall that old cosmetics and beauty marketing staple: 'For best results, use in conjunction with '.
+If you've ever absent-mindedly read the back of a shampoo bottle in the shower (who hasn't?), you may recall that old cosmetics and beauty marketing staple: 'For best results, use in conjunction with [insert same-brand product of choice]'.
 If you've got your own-branded product line, this is a no-brainer.

 8. Expert recommendations